tejaswigowda/book.programmingthecloud.com/src/fewtech/js/dataTypes.md

 typeof x // boolean
 ```

-Before continuing with more complex data-types (objects) and fun ctions
+Before continuing with more complex data-types (objects) and functions
 we will now look at more operators and programming constructs used in
 JavaScript.